Nathan Healy

 Duke Energy: PowerPair Solar + Battery Incentive Utility program New pilot for Duke Energy Customers offering $3,600 for solar plus $5,400 for battery storage.
 Combined maximum $9,000.
 Learn More

-The Net Metering Bridge Rider (NMB) is a transitional solar compensation program offered by Duke Energy Progress and Duke Energy Carolina in North Carolina.
-This program replaced the traditional 1-to-1 net metering system that closed to new customers on October 1, 2023.
-Under NMB, homeowners with solar panels can still receive credits for excess electricity they send back to the grid, but at a reduced rate compared to the previous program.
+The Net Metering Bridge Rider (NMB) is a transitional solar compensation program available to Duke Energy Progress and Duke Energy Carolina customers in North Carolina.
+Starting October 1, 2023, this program replaced the previous 1-to-1 net metering option for new solar customers.
+Under NMB, your solar panels offset your electricity use in real-time during the day, and any excess energy you send back to the grid is credited to your account at a reduced rate of $0.034 per kilowatt-hour (3.4 cents/kWh).
+This is significantly lower than the retail electricity rate you pay for power from the grid.

 Ready to start saving with solar?